TB (tuberculosis) skin test

 What is the test?

 Infections with these bacteria can be active or inactive.
-In active infections, the bacteria are reproducing rapidly, and the person is contagious when he or she coughs.
+In active infections, there usually is a high bacterial load, and the person is contagious when he or she coughs.
 In people with inactive infections, the bacteria are alive deep within the lungs, but "asleep."
 Because inactive infections can later "wake up" and become active, it is important to recognize and treat both types of TB infections.

 How do I prepare for the test?

 Vaccinations, corticosteroids such as prednisone and other drugs that suppress the immune system such as biologic agents can affect the results of the test.
 So, tell your doctor if you've recently been vaccinated for an infectious disease or if you're taking a corticosteroid or other immune suppressant.

 What happens when the test is performed?

 Then, 48-72 hours later, you return to have the injection area examined.
-If the skin is firm and raised where the injection was given, the doctor measures the size of the affected area.
+If the skin is firm and raised where the injection was given, the clinician measures the size of the affected area.
 The larger it is, the greater the likelihood that you have been infected with the TB bacteria at some time in the past, and that you have a current infection.
 The test cannot distinguish between an inactive and active infection.

 What risks are there from the test?